landonma/Data-Management-Templates-Project/faq.md

 ### In what other formats can I download the Templates?

-We have the templates avabile in markdown, Word, pdf and LaTeX.
+We have the templates available in markdown, Word, pdf and LaTeX.

 ### I don't want my documents to be openly available.
 How can I use this template?